Shopify Bot Traffic: Why Filtering Reports Won't Protect Your Ad Spend

 That's because each platform is still counting bot activity as conversions.
 The only way to fix this is to stop the pixels from firing in the first place.

-What Effective Bot Protection Actually Does
+What Does Effective Bot Protection Look Like?

 Real bot protection works at the pixel level.
 When a bot visits your store, your marketing pixels don't fire.
 Google doesn't record a conversion.
 Meta doesn't add them to your audience.
 Your Smart Bidding learns from real customers only.